groupdocs/groupdocs-blog-content/Groupdocs.Blog/2022-04-19-delete-pages-from-pdf-in-csharp/index.md

 Likewise, you can remove any range of pages within the PDF document.
 The following steps allow removing a sequence of pages within the provided range using C#.

-- Initialize [RemoveOptions][5] class with page numbers to remove.
+- Initialize [RemoveOptions][5].
+- Provide the page range by setting starting and ending page number.
 - Instantiate [Merger][6] object with source document path or stream.
-- Call RemovePages() method to delete the selected pages.
+- Call RemovePages() method with the range.
 - Call the appropriate Save() method to save the resultant document.

 The following C# sample code removes all the pages from the PDF document within the provided range i.e. 2 to 4.